 Offer Specials and Merchandise

 One of the best things you can do to increase food truck sales is to offer specials.
 This can be a buy-one-get-one (free or half off) deal that’s for a limited time, or perhaps 20% off a new flavor in order to get customers to try something different that you know they’ll love.
 Combos are always a popular option, such as a hot dog and prepackaged popcorn combo.

 Branded gear is another creative way of capitalizing on the winter weather.
 Beanies, gloves, or scarves with your logo are strategic items to display and sell to customers during the winter.
 Patrons will appreciate the option of purchasing items to help keep them warm, and you get free advertising.

 Explore options like delivering food to people in their cars.
 With an online ordering feature on your website or a custom app, customers can place their order from the comfort of their nearby car, and your staff can provide curbside service.

 There are also delivery services like uberEATS and GrubHub that can make your menu available to people nearby for delivery.
 It can cost up to 30% of the sale, but it gets your business on their app platform for exposure and additional orders.
 The key is the truck needs to be at a convenient location for delivery drivers to pick up from.

 Keep Employees Comfortable

 Bonus: Remember that keeping food truck employees comfortable during the winter is also vital.
 A good hood system that funnels warm air back into your truck can keep the work environment much more enjoyable for the staff.
 When your employees are happy, your customers will notice.

 Trust Gold Medal as your source for all the best in gourmet popcorn equipment and supplies.
 We know the industry and our concession specialists are here to assist you.
-To schedule a personal profit consultation, contact us at 800-543-0862 today.
+To schedule a personal profit consultation, find your nearest Gold Medal dealer today.